Richard Dominick: The Springer Hustle

 In 2006, Dominick teamed with VH1 to create a behind-the-scenes show, following the events of Jerry Springer.
 It debuted to good ratings, but was canceled after one season.
 Dominick dropped the show after finding it was too much on his heavy producing load.

 The Steve Wilkos Show

 In September 2007, former Jerry Springer bodyguard Steve Wilkos started his own show, taking on predators and bad parents.
 Richard Dominick served as the show's Executive Producer for the first season.
-He was relieved of his duties following the production of the second season.
+He left following the production of the second season.

-Departure from Springer and Wilkos

-Dominick announced he was leaving both Jerry Springer as well as The Steve Wilkos Show on September 3, 2008, to pursue other television offers as well as continue to grow his production company.
+Hardcore Pawn

 Dominick's production company and truTV launched the reality series Hardcore Pawn in 2010.
 The show was recorded at American Jewelry and Loan.